skywebro/php-backup/README.md

 ==========

 This set of scripts provide a framework for making backups using the PHP language.
 It was developed and tested in Ubuntu using PHP 5.5.9 but it might work with lower versions.
-Because it uses "pcntl_fork", it does not run on Windows platforms.
+Because it uses `pcntl_fork`, it does not run on Windows platforms.
 It supports out of the box two kind of backups: ftp using wget and mysql using mysqldump.

 Requirements